-The Watson Institute aims to respond and adapt to the unique needs of our families through flexible scheduling, respite services, including day respite and our innovative CareBreak program, as well as through summer camps and extended school year (ESY).
+The Watson Institute aims to respond and adapt to the unique needs of our families through flexible scheduling, as well as through summer camps and extended school year (ESY).

 The Watson Institute strives to be a source of support not only to our special education students as they work to achieve their individualized education goals, but also to their families, who may have additional needs outside of the school setting.